killercup/trpl-ebook/trpl.md

 }
 ```

-Here, we make a [`struct`][struct] to represent a philosopher.
-For now,
+Here, we make a [`struct`](#sec--structs) to represent a philosopher.
+For
-a name is all we need.
-We choose the [`String`][string] type for the
+now, a name is all we need.
+We choose the [`String`](#sec--strings) type
-name, rather than `&str`.
-Generally speaking, working with a type which
+for the name, rather than `&str`.
+Generally speaking, working with a
-owns its data is easier than working with one that uses references.
+type which owns its data is easier than working with one that uses
+references.

 Let’s continue: